samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

 #### Provider for note list action test

 All different relevant combinations of user roles are provided in the following data provider.
-There are not so much cases because newcomer and advisor owner may only change their own posts and managing_advisor and higher are allowed to edit others' notes.
+There are not so much cases because newcomer and advisor owner may only change their own notes and managing_advisor and higher are allowed to edit others' notes.

 ```php